tedsmith/quickhash/README.txt

 Repeat the same process for the package 'DateTimePicker' by Zoran Vu?enovi? (http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package) which was added in v2.8.3 to enable scheduled hashing.
 So simply choose 'Package' --> Open Package File (lpk)' from the top menu of Lazarus.
 Choose and navigate to:

 CloneOfQuickHashProject/DateTimePicker/zvdatetimectrls.lpk, choose 'Compile' and then click 'Use >> Add to Project'.
-Better yet, choose Install so that it becomes a component of your Lazarus IDE, which will further reduce warnings.
+Better yet, choose ?Install? so that it becomes a component of your Lazarus IDE, which will further reduce warnings.

 Now save your project (Project ?
 Save Project') which will create a new LPI file.
 Then you can compile QuickHash yourself using Lazarus.